 Wondering how to cook with Olive Oil?
 Olive oil helps carry the flavor of foods and spices, provides a pleasing mouthfeel, and satisfies the appetite.
 It’s very versatile and with its unique flavor and aroma is a kitchen staple.
 Different olive oils complement different foods and flavors.
 Olive oil can be used for sautéing, browning, roasting, stir-frying, and as an ingredient in marinades and sauces as well as dressings and the always popular bread dipping condiment.

-Liberal use of it will enhance both savory and sweet dishes without guilt because of its wonderful health-boosting properties (although if you’re trying to lose weight, you may not want to overdo it, because like all fats, it provides nine calories per gram).
+Liberal use of it will enhance both savory and sweet dishes without guilt because of its wonderful health-boosting properties (although if you’re trying to lose weight, you may not want to overdo it, because like all fats, it provides roughly 120 calories per tablespoon).

 Virgin and extra-virgin oils are best used uncooked or cooked at low to medium temperatures.
 An oil’s smoke point is the temperature at which it smokes when heated.
-Any oil is ruined at its smoke point and is no longer good for you.
+Any oil is ruined at its smoke point and no longer provides its full health benefits..
 If you heat an oil to its smoke point, carefully discard it and start over.
 Olive oil has a higher smoke point than most other oils (about 400 degrees Fahrenheit).
-Refined olive oils have a slightly higher smoke point, refined oils are the choice for high-heat uses, such as frying.
+If you are looking for a higher smoke point, refined oils are the choice for high-heat uses, such as frying.